-BONN, Germany (Landscapes News) — Imagine what would happen if a real estate agent put planet Earth up for sale.
+BONN, Germany (Landscape News) — Imagine what would happen if a real estate agent put planet Earth up for sale.

 A potential buyer aiming to turn the planet into a profitable company would discover current financial accounting does not add up, and that the value of Earth is misrepresented, said Tony Simons, director general of the World Agroforestry Centre.